skymandr/canStream/README.md

 The drivers and SDK are released under a dual BSD/GPLv2 license.
 Follow the instructions in the tar-ball to get started.

-> *Note:* For Kvaser CANlib driver versions up to and including v5.13 some kernel
+> *Note:* For Kvaser CANlib driver versions up to and including v5.13 some
-> modules use the `__DATE__`, `__TIME__` and `__TIMESTAMP__` macros to print
+> kernel modules use the `__DATE__`, `__TIME__` and `__TIMESTAMP__` macros to
-> build time for debugging purposes.
-In recent GCC versions (4.9+) GCC gives a
+> print build time for debugging purposes.
+In recent GCC versions (4.9+) GCC
-> warnings for for using these macros, because these hamper making reproducible
+> gives warnings for using these macros, because these hamper making
-> builds.
-Since the Kvaser drivers are compiled with `-Werror` flag by
+> reproducible builds.
+Since the Kvaser drivers are compiled with `-Werror`
-> default, which causes compile time warnings to be treated as errors.
-This
+> flag by default, which causes compile time warnings to be treated as errors,
-> causes an incompatibility between the drivers and the newer GCC versions.
+> the use of these macros causes an incompatibility between the drivers and the
-> The affected drivers are `leaf`, `mhydra` and `pciefd`.
-The problem is
+> newer GCC versions.
+The affected drivers are `leaf`, `mhydra` and `pciefd`.
-> simple to circumvent by either removing -Werror from the Makefiles, or by
+> The problem is simple to circumvent by either removing `-Werror` from the
-> removing the offending lines (seven in total).
+> Makefiles, or by removing the offending lines (seven in total).

 Once CANlib is in place, you should be able to compile the programs by running make in the root of the source tree.
 The binaries end up in the root as well;